jstkdng/ueberzugpp/README.md

 ## Dependencies

+This project uses C++20 features so you must use a recent compiler.

+- cmake <=3.18
-1. opencv
+- opencv
-2. libvips
+- libvips
-3. xcb-util-image
+- xcb-util-image
-4. nlohmann-json
+- nlohmann-json
-5. cli11
+- cli11
-6. libsixel
+- libsixel
-7. cmake

 ## Build instructions